chutrunganh/Stock-Trading-Platform/README.md

 # 📖 Features

 > [!NOTE]
 > Be patient!
-It may take a while to load all the demo `gif` images of this Feature section.
+It may take a while (~2 minutes) to load all the demo `gif` images of this Feature section.

 ⚡Quick look ⚡: